shilpa9a/Introduction_to_statistical_learning_summary_python/README.md

 - Cross-Validation Methods
 - Dimension reduction methods

-2. It also provides a 💡 lab section at the end of each chapter.
-It has R code snippets using various libraries that will come in handy to analyze data, build models, and test them. 🌟 **This repo gives the same code in python, so you are covered either way!** This will help you get started and equip you to test out the given models on your own data.
+3. It also provides a 💡 lab section at the end of each chapter.
+It offers R code snippets & various libraries that will come in handy to analyze data, build models, and test them. 🌟 **This repo gives the same code in python, so you are covered either way!** This will help you get started and equip you to test out the given methods & models on your own data.

 Few important concepts it does not touch at all are-